Don’t support

 Under certain circumstances intercultural trainers can be helpful as an introduction, but they are of no help with specific problems.
 Companies should become very nervous when interculturalists begin talking about cultural dimensions such as power distance, individualism vs. collectivism, masculinity vs. feminity.

-If cultures were so simple that it was enough to describe a few dimensions then there would most likely be an app on every smartphone which magically allows Germans and Americans to understand each other and to collaborate.
+If cultures were so simple that it was enough to describe a few dimensions then there would most likely be an app on every smartphone which magically allows culture to understand each other and to collaborate.
 That app does not exists.
 Nor will it ever exist.

 Language Instructors

 But language instructors also have a deficit.
 They can’t go beyond words.
 Word history is a great tool of analysis.
 It can give valuable insight.
-And it is fascinating.
+And is certainly fascinating.

-These are rather obvious reasons why language instructors cannot help global companies to address the impact of cultural differences on cross-border collaboration.
-They are educators and not businesspeople.
+These folks are educators and not businesspeople.
 They seldom understand companies.
 And seldom do they understand the international environment in which the companies are operating.

 Back to Thoughts.